skanade/simplewiki/README.md

 Here are steps to get this running on your machine:

-1. First, download & install Ruby 1.9.3
+1. First, download & install Ruby 2.x (developed with Ruby 1.9.3 originally and runs successfully with Ruby 2.3.3)

 2. Then install the 2 gems: sinatra & redcloth
   * gem install sinatra